-Honda Canada CEO Chenkin to retire in April
+Honda Canada CEO Jerry Chenkin to retire in April

 He has spent more than 40 years at Honda after joining the accounting department of the company in 1975, when the auto maker was importing motorcycles and the first generation Honda Civic.
 He emigrated to Canada from London.

-“Our achievement are the result of hard work and dedication of the associates at Honda Canada, Honda of Canada Manufacturing and our dealerships across the country, Mr. Chenkin said in a statement.
+“Our achievements are the result of hard work and dedication of the associates at Honda Canada, Honda of Canada Manufacturing and our dealerships across the country,” Mr. Chenkin said in a statement.
 “I’m proud of what we’ve all achieved together.”

 During his tenure as president, the Civic maintained its position as best-selling passenger car in Canada, a title it has captured for 19 straight years.
 The company’s share of the Canadian vehicle market grew to 9.5 per cent from 9.4 per cent.